 • Boost your emergency fund in a savings account to help cover unexpected expenses such as medical bills or a hospital stay.

-If you are already in debt, you can use our debt calculator to understand your current debt situation clearly.
-Then take steps to reduce your debt by paying more than the minimum, being conscious about spending choices, and getting assistance if necessary.
-If credit cards make up most of your debt, choose a strategy that works for you, like the debt snowball method, to manage and reduce your debt.
+If you are already in debt, you can use the BECU debt calculator to understand your current debt situation clearly.
+Then, reduce your debt by paying more than the minimum, being conscious about spending choices and getting assistance if necessary.

-If your baby hasn't arrived yet, practice living on your cash flow and budget for several months to ensure you have enough money to live on or can still allocate money toward your financial goals like retirement savings.
-Consider signing up for a BECU Financial Health Check to assess your budget and overall financial health.
+If your baby hasn't arrived, practice living on your cash flow and budget for several months.
+This ensures you have enough money to live on and can still achieve important financial considerations like adding to emergency or retirement savings.

 Helpful Resources for Seattle-Area Parents